Multi-variate correlation and mixtures of product measures: Background from information theory

-To rewrite~\eqref{eq:H-gen-dfn} and~\eqref{eq:I-gen-dfn} as limits, suppose that $X$ and $Y$ take values in $K$ and $L$ respectively, and let $\frak{P}$ and $\frak{Q}$ be directed and generating families of partitions of $K$ and $L$.
-Then the `limit' formulation of~\eqref{eq:H-gen-dfn} is
+\begin{prop} Suppose that $X$ and $Y$ take values in the measurable spaces $K$ and $L$ respectively, and let $\frak{P}$ and $\frak{Q}$ be any directed and generating families of partitions of $K$ and $L$.
+In case $K$ is a finite set, we have